 First up, audit your account to check if you could be impacted

 If you took advantage of one or more of the Double Status Credits offers this year and you don’t watch your status credits tick over daily (yes, it’s a thing), it might be worth undertaking a quick audit to identify whether any are missing.
 After all, every status credit counts – particularly when you’re well on your way to obtaining or retaining Gold or Platinum Qantas Frequent Flyer status!

-Simply login to your Qantas Frequent Flyer account and select ‘Points Activity’.
-You should be able to view a history of points and and status credit activity all the way back to January 2017.
+Simply log in to your Qantas Frequent Flyer account and select ‘Points Activity’.
+You should be able to view a history of points and status credit activity all the way back to January 2017.